Biocomputing-Research-Group/SEMQuant/README.md

 # SEMQuant

 This repository contains tools for SEMQuant developed by Biocomputing-Research-Group.
-These include Raxport, SiprosEnsemble and some other scripts.
+These include Raxport, SiprosEnsemble, DIANN and some other scripts.

 [You can find the simple tutorial for download the yeast-ups1 2fmol on our wiki page](https://github.com/xyz1396/SiprosToolKits-Sipros4/wiki/13C-labeled-E.-coli-SIP-proteomic-search-tutorial)

 ### Install environment

 This repository contains tools for SEMQuant developed by Biocomputing-Research-Group.
 These include Raxport, SiprosEnsemble, Sipros5 and some scripts. there are two pipeline for SEMQuant: SEMQUant-DDA and SEMQuant-DIA.